How To Respond To An Apology Email From A Coworker – 8 Tips

 4. Move On:

-“I’m sorry that happened, but let’s forget about it and move on.”
+“I’m sorry that happened, but let’s not worry about it anymore.”

-“I appreciate you taking the time to apologize.
-Let’s put this behind us and move forward.”
+“I appreciate you apologizing.
+Let’s forget about this and move on.”

-This is a good option if the issue is something minor.
-Or if you don’t want to talk about it anymore.
+This is a good choice for small problems, or if you don’t want to talk about them anymore.

-It’s also a good option if you’ve already talked about the issue and are both ready to move on.
+It’s also a good option if you’ve already talked about the issues and both agree to move on.

 5. Ignore It:

-“It’s okay.
-I know you didn’t mean to hurt my feelings.”
+“It’s alright, I know you didn’t hurt me on purpose.”

 6. Accept The Apology: